harvard-dce/mh-opsworks/README.md

 distribution bucket for both the "origin domain name" and "origin id".

-Once you've got your cloudfront domain, you include a key in your stack's `custom_json` to have matterhorn deliver assets over cloudfront:
+Once you've got your cloudfront domain, you include a key in your stack's `custom_json` to have opencast deliver assets over cloudfront:

 ```